 DoubleZero: a dedicated fiber network under Solana's validators

-DoubleZero is an 'N1' physical bandwidth network — contributed fiber + FPGA filtering — built to beat the public internet for validator block propagation.
-Here's the two-ring model and the honest read.
+DoubleZero is an 'N1' fiber network — contributed bandwidth plus FPGA filtering — built to beat the public internet for Solana validator block propagation.

 The two-ring model